JackyWYX/move-intepreter/README.md

 ### Scope

 The data conversion works for all data types in ./move/operations/*.move.
-A generic data conversion for move types is not within the scope of this project.
+A general data conversion for move types is not within the scope of this project.

 ### How to get ABI